Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Sped-up Game - Why is my game sped-up?**
   - Cap your FPS below 120, this is a byproduct of exceeding the maximum capable FPS.

+- **Start - For some reason my game launches with unmodded Fallout: New Vegas instead of Uranium Fever.
+How do I fix it?**
+  - This is due to incorrect filepaths.
+Rerun the Uranium Fever Wabbajack installer.
+This process will repair errors and is much quicker than the initial installation.

 - **Start - How do I start in the Mojave Wasteland instead of the Capital Wasteland?**
   - Select `memory` when prompted after leaving the Vault 101 cave.